mehtavishwa30/covid-19-projects/covid-19-projects.md

 ## 1. [Urgent Hub](https://urgent-hub.com/) 🔗

-Urgent Hub is a web app built to aid safe COVID-19 screening by connecting patients and medical care providers.
-As of end of April Urgent Hubs support 2.5 million people between dental and eye care in states of Arkansas and Colorado.
-Urgent Hub was built in the short span of 6 days.
+Urgent Hub is a web app built to aid safe screenings for dental & eye care by connecting patients and medical care providers.

-**Note**: Urgent Hub is currently available in Arkansas, Colorado (USA).
+**Note**: Urgent Hub is only available in the states of Arkansas & Colorado (USA).
+Currently, Urgent Hubs support 2.5 million people between dental and eye care in states of Arkansas and Colorado.

 ### Tech Stack 🥞